-“Brain conditions may alter addiction vulnerability independently of drug history,” says Chambers.
+“Brain conditions may alter addiction vulnerability independently of drug history,” example male enhancement pills that work says Chambers.
 He and his colleagues concluded that someone’s greater vulnerability to addiction, rather than a given drug’s ability to alter the symptoms of mental illness for better or worse (usually worse), more fully explains the high rates of dual diagnosis.

 For these reasons, and given the lab evidence and the fact that dual diagnosis patients do less well on psychiatric medication than other patients, Chambers wondered whether the underlying problems in the brain – what he calls “neural inflexibility” -- make it harder for these people to respond.